They’ll like us when we win

 Nevertheless, these concessions began to erode the awe and respect the small country had won on the world stage.
 Almost immediately, the Muslim world regained its bravado and began to once again rattle its sabers against the “Zionist satan.”

 By the time the Arab countries charged Israel again in 1973, Israel was no longer the fierce, agile force it had been; it had become sluggish and, some would argue, drunk with fame.
-Its globalist minded leaders agreed to the demands of the ultimate globalist, Secretary of State Henry Kissinger, and refused to act preemptively to fend off the attacks that became known as the Yom Kippur War — when the nation was nearly extinguished.
+Its globalist-minded leaders agreed to the demands of then-US Secretary of State Henry Kissinger, a card-carrying globalist himself.
+Under Kissinger's pressure, Israel refused to act preemptively to fend off the attacks that became known as the Yom Kippur War — when the nation was nearly extinguished.

 Israel continued down this road of self-destruction.
-In 1993, it signed away much of its sovereignty in the Oslo Accords, making unprecedented concessions to the PLO, which responded with bloody intifadas and pogroms.
+In 1993, it signed away much of its sovereignty in the Oslo Accords and made unprecedented concessions to the PLO, which responded with bloody intifadas and pogroms.

 By 2005, Israel was only a shadow of its former self.
-That year, it gave away the Gaza Strip to the Marxist leaders that Israeli and American politicians foisted on the Arab public, arming them exclusively and allowing those PLO terrorists to murder dissident journalists and politicians.
-Israeli citizens received nothing in return and American citizens were never told why their tax dollars were now flowing to the PLO.
+That year, it gave away the Gaza Strip to the PLO, armed its members, and allowed them to murder dissident journalists and politicians.
+Israeli citizens received nothing in return and American citizens were never told why their tax dollars started flowing to the PLO.
 Israel’s government, of course, knew that Gaza would be governed by Hamas; Israel had created Hamas and funded the terror organization up until 2023.
 (When Qatar tried to stop funding Hamas in 2020, Israel's "Israel Last" leaders sent the head of the Mossad to Qatar to convince it to continue.)

-Israel still had a formidable fighting force but had adopted rules of engagement, advocated by globalists to ensure that anti-West revolutionaries are rarely defeated, that handicapped its own soldiers and prevented them from fighting effectively.
-These rules stopped just short of tying IDF soldiers’ hands behind their backs, just as rules of engagement led to America's first failures to obtain complete victory in the Korean peninsula and in Vietnam.
+Israel still had a formidable fighting force but had adopted rules of engagement that handicapped its own soldiers and prevented them from fighting effectively.
+These rules, advocated by globalists to ensure that anti-West revolutionaries are rarely defeated, stopped just short of tying IDF soldiers’ hands behind their backs.
+These were similar to the rules of engagement that led to America's first failures to obtain complete victory in the Korean peninsula and in Vietnam.

-The IDF began bragging that it was “the most moral army in the world” because of how it risked its soldiers’ lives to avoid harming civilians kept as human shields by the Marxist guerillas.
+The IDF began bragging that it was “the most moral army in the world” because of how it risked its soldiers’ lives to avoid harming civilians.
 Before an attack, the Israel Air Force would drop leaflets which let both civilians and terrorists know where and when the army was going to attack.
-Former IDF Chief of Staff Benny Gantz once bragged that he was “proud” to sacrifice IDF soldiers to protect the human shields surrounding the terrorists (thereby encouraging the continued use of the civilian population for that purpose).
+Former IDF Chief of Staff Benny Gantz once bragged that he was “proud” to sacrifice IDF soldiers to protect the human shields used by Palestinian terrorists.

-Israel fought war after war in Gaza, winning none of them, always signing a ceasefire when the timing and conditions favored their enemy.
+Israel fought war after war in Gaza, winning none of them.
+Each war cost millions of tax dollars and many lives, and each time Israel signed a ceasefire when the timing and conditions favored the enemy.
 Hamas became so emboldened that it carried out terror attacks within Israel, such as abducting and murdering teens.
-The terror organization began to shoot rockets at Israeli civilians reguarly, and continues to do so till this day.
+The terror organization began to shoot rockets at Israeli civilians reguarly, and continues to do so today.

 Is Israel ready to win?

 This is, by definition, immoral.
-A moral war is one that is fought quickly, as President Trump advised Israel's leaders to do (advice which was misrepresented by mainstream media as a call to end the war prematurely with Hamas still in power).
+A moral war is one that is fought quickly, which President Trump has advised Israel's leaders to do.

 Since Israel stopped winning, it has been the target of the UN, world governments, and international media.
 It is boycotted, vilified, and prosecuted.